 Where are vaccinations offered?
 (As of February 25, 2022)

 - What do I have to consider when entering from foreign risk areas?
 (As of January 18, 2021)

-- What Is the Situation at the Bistro and Canteen on Campus North and at the Mensa and Cafeterias on Campus South?
+- What is the Situation at the Bistro and Canteen on Campus North and at the Mensa and Cafeterias on Campus South?
 (As of January 13, 2022)